Text-Based Personas for Simulating User Privacy Decisions: Evaluation

 \textbf{Predictability varies significantly across datasets.} Fourth, we observe a noticeable variance in absolute prediction accuracy across the five datasets.
 We attribute this variance to the dataset structure in terms of number of questions and answer granularity, where datasets with highly repetitive structures enable stronger extrapolation.
-For instance, the SPA dataset contains $\sim$144 uniform data sharing questions per respondent, allowing the model to achieve high predictability.
+For instance, the SPA dataset contains $\sim$144 data sharing questions per respondent that follow the same structure, allowing the model to achieve high predictability.
 Conversely, the CAuthN dataset involves predicting continuous values on a 1--100 scale, resulting in poorer baseline accuracy.
-On the Pew datasets, the models achieve a respectable $\sim$65\% to 70\% average individual accuracy, notably high given the 5-point and 7-point Likert scales used.
+On the Pew datasets, the models achieve $\sim$65\% to 70\% average individual accuracy on 5- and 7-point Likert scales, where random baseline accuracy would be 14-20\%.

 \textbf{Personas accurately reconstruct population distributions.} Fifth, \name demonstrates high fidelity at the population-level.
-As shown in the right plot of Fig.~\ref{fig:set1_main_result}, the text-based personas consistently yield the highest TVComplement ($1 - \text{TVD}$) across all datasets, marginally outperforming even the raw examples.
+As shown in the right plot of Fig.~\ref{fig:set1_main_result}, the text-based personas consistently yield the highest TVComplement ($1 - \text{TVD}$) across all datasets, outperforming raw examples by 0.01-0.05 - a consistent improvement despite using 80-95\% fewer tokens.
 This result indicates that grounded personas accurately mimic population-level aggregated responses on unseen questions, effectively smoothing out some of the individual-level noise inherent in survey data.

 \textbf{Nuanced privacy preferences are harder to predict.} Sixth, like the individual-level predictability, population-level performance varies across specific evaluation questions.
 To illustrate why some questions are inherently easier to predict than others, we highlight two examples from the SPA dataset.
 One question asked participants if sharing smart thermostat history with an entertainment skill (e.g., Star Wars quotes) was acceptable.
 This proved easy to predict: the population-level metric (TVComplement) was perfect (\name correctly estimated the distribution at 47/54 unacceptable and 7/54 acceptable), and individual-level accuracy was 50 of 54.
 This high accuracy likely stems from a clear lack of functional necessity and an obvious privacy risk of revealing whether someone is home or not.
 In contrast, a more difficult question asked if sharing sleeping hours with a health and fitness skill was acceptable.
 For this scenario, TVComplement dropped to 0.75 and individual accuracy dropped to 41 of 58 responses.
 This question captures a subjective trade-off: some users gladly share sleep data for personalized health analysis, while others consider it too private regardless of the benefit.
 These examples demonstrate that predictive models more easily internalize clear-cut privacy violations than nuanced, subjective trade-offs.